 Step 3: You Will Be Matched With A Dog

 Successful applicants are matched with a dog.
-We typically have a large number of applicants interested but our primary concern is finding the perfect fit for our foster dog; we don’t operate on a first-come, first-served system.
-Our primary goal is to place each dog in the best situation possible for him.
+We typically have a large number of applicants interested but our primary concern is finding the perfect fit for our foster dogs; we don’t operate on a first-come, first-served system.
+Our primary goal is to place each dog in the best situation possible for him or her.
 This can take days or weeks and is difficult to predict.
 But we appreciate your patience through this process.

 Step 4: Home Visit(s)

 Step 5: You Will Be Notified Of Our Decision

 Step 6: You Add A New Member To Your Family

 Once we have approved the adoption, it is time for the "meet and greet".
 This is the opportunity for your family, including any dogs you have, to meet our rescue boxer.
 If all goes well, you can proceed with the adoption.
 The adoption consists of a signed adoption contract and an adoption fee.